-Truss analysis by the method of joints is a way to find the force in each truss member by balancing forces at one joint at a time.
+Truss analysis by the method of joints finds the force in each member by balancing forces at one joint at a time.
 In the standard statics model, the truss is planar, members are pin-connected two-force members, and external loads act only at the joints.
 Under those conditions, each joint must satisfy

 Fx=0,Fy=0\sum F_x = 0, \qquad \sum F_y = 0

-Many students assume each unknown member force is tensile at the start.
-That is fine.
+A practical convention is to assume each unknown member force is tensile at the start.
 If a solved force comes out negative, the member is actually in compression.
+Physically, a member that pushes on a joint is in compression, and one that pulls on a joint is in tension.

 Worked Example: A Simple Triangular Truss